-Do you wake up without feeling like you got a full night of rest?
+Do you wake up feeling like you haven’t got a full night of rest?
 Is this sometimes accompanied by a headache or a toothache?
 Are you experiencing jaw joint pain?
-Has Dr. Lepore noticed during your routine dental exams that your teeth have been becoming flatter or that you’re developing cracks in your teeth?
-Teeth grinding or bruxism, can occur while you are awake or asleep.
+Has Dr. Lepore or Dr. Dougherty at Lepore Comprehensive Dentistry in Dunedin, Florida, noticed during your routine dental exams that your teeth have been flattened or that you’re developing cracks in your teeth?
+Teeth grinding or bruxism can occur while you are awake or asleep.
 Unconsciously clenching your teeth is typically associated with bruxism.

 You may have a temporomandibular jaw disorder (TMJ), which can contribute to jaw pain and bruxism.